SAEON/odp-filing/README.md

 # ODP Filing

-File storage service enabling fast uploads to an ODP-integrated Nextcloud instance, with file integrity checks.
+File storage service enabling fast uploads to a file server, with file integrity checks.

+## Nextcloud integration

-## Development
+### Development

 Use PyCharm Remote Development to run/debug this service alongside a Nextcloud instance on a dev server.
-You will need to connect as the HTTP user (`www-data` on Debian/Ubuntu), to permit writing files to the Nextcloud data directory and to permit execution of the Nextcloud OCC command.
+You will need to connect as the HTTP user (`www-data` on Debian/Ubuntu) to permit writing files to the Nextcloud data directory.

 This requires a bit of preliminary setup on the server (as root)...